Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # workingMode

 Specifies currently to be used working mode.
 Holds the value which is set by the M669 P"workingMode=..." parameter.
 The value is used for inverse kinematics as starting point, e. g. to decide in method LimitPosition whether a desired target is reachable.
+It is also a fallback solution where to start calculations if something goes wrong.

 # dn[][], dnActiveInv